wordswords/dotfiles/notes/SOFTWAREENGINEERSKILLSREQUIRED.md

 Lots of lazy software developers go down the 'short cut' route of just getting features developed as fast as possible.
 This can get them far, but it is a fundamentally unethical and ignorant approach, contrary to the craft of technical excellence you should be pursuing as a software developer, and the beneficial long-term effects it has on software products.

-To improve technical efficiency/productivity there many skills you can improve, including:
+To improve technical efficiency/productivity there are many skills you can improve, including:

 - Knowing your own personal software development environment inside out, and making it as efficient for you as possible.
 - Eating well, sleeping well, exercising well, keeping good physical health, optimising for a sedentary job where you will need to be at your most mentally alert for the rest of your career.